hivesolutions/appier/doc/requests.md

 HelloApp().serve()
 ```

-The previous code will handle the base URL, so if you go to [http://localhost:8080](http://localhost:8080), you should get an hello message as the response.
+The previous code will handle the base URL.
+If you go to [http://localhost:8080](http://localhost:8080), you should get an hello message as the response.

 You can handle a longer URL path: